bioinformaticsdotca/MIC_2023/module4/module_4_taxonomic.md

 As for the taxonomic composition, we would usually perform some initial steps of quality control, removal of unwanted reads and joining of forward and reverse reads, but for now, we've done this for you.

-We already created the directory that we'll be using in the taxonomic workshop, so we'll change into that and as previously, we've installed all of the tools that we'll need for this part of the tutorial into an Anaconda environment, which we can activate with the following commands:
+We already created the directory that we'll be using in the taxonomic part of this workshop, so we'll change into that and as previously, we've installed all of the tools that we'll need for this part of the tutorial into an Anaconda environment, which we can activate with the following commands:

 ```
 cd workspace/metagenome_workshop